 If your cat has urinated on your suede couch, shoes, jacket, or any other item, it's important to remove it as soon as possible.
-Since cat urine is composed of urea, uric acid and creatine, one of the most effective ways to treat it is with an enzyme-based cleaner, which will break down the proteins.
-Time is of the essence when cleaning urine off of the suede, because as bacteria decompose the urea, the infamous ammonia smell is released.
+Since cat urine is composed of urea, uric acid and creatine, the best way to clean cat pee is with an enzyme-based cleaner, which will break down the proteins.
+Time is of the essence when cleaning urine off of the suede because as bacteria decompose the urea, the infamous ammonia smell is released.

-Soak up as much as the urine as possible using an absorbent cloth right away.
+The first step in knowing how to get cat pee out of shoes, furniture and other suede fabric is to soak up as much of the urine as possible using an absorbent cloth right away.
 Place a clean microfiber cloth or a paper towel onto the stain and gently push it down to wick as much of the liquid as possible out of the suede.
-Don't press down on the urine too hard, as you may drive it further into the suede.
+Gently blot the stain, but don't press down on the urine too hard, as you may drive it further into the suede.
 Use as many cloths or paper towels as needed until most or all of the urine is gone.

 You may need to repeat this process two or three times to completely remove the cat urine odor from the suede.

 Once the stain and odor are fully removed and the suede is nearly dry, rub dry, yellow cornmeal into the suede.
 Then use a dry, suede brush to remove the cornmeal from the suede.
 This is the final step in how to get cat pee out of leather and suede.
 Now, you can enjoy your clean, odor-free shoes, bags and furniture.